Zelensky Offers Land Swaps As Russia Heartens Trump With Prisoner Release - UrduPoint

 Zelensky Offers Land Swaps As Russia Heartens Trump With Prisoner Release

-Washington, (APP - UrduPoint / Pakistan Point News - 12th Feb, 2025) Ukrainian President Volodymyr Zelensky said he was ready to swap land in negotiations with Russia, which freed an American prisoner in a gesture President Donald Trump described Tuesday as a goodwill gesture on ending the war.
+Washington, (APP - UrduPoint / Pakistan Point News - 12th Feb, 2025) Ukrainian President Volodymyr Zelensky said he was ready to swap land in negotiations with Russia, which freed at least one American prisoner in what US President Donald Trump described Tuesday as a goodwill gesture on ending the war.

-Zelensky, who will meet Friday at the Munich Security Conference with US Vice President JD Vance, a vocal critic of US military support to Ukraine, described himself as ready for serious talks.
+Zelensky has in the past has refused to cede any territory after Russia's invasion of Ukraine in February 2022.

-"We will swap one territory for another," he said in an interview with The Guardian.
+But in an interview with The Guardian published Tuesday, he said Kyiv was ready for serious talks ahead of a Friday meeting at the Munich Security Conference with US Vice President JD Vance -- a vocal critic of US military support to Ukraine.

 He acknowledged that Ukraine would not be able to enjoy security guarantees just with European partners.